Dissertation Excellence Award

 The Outstanding Scholar Award was created to recognize the most noteworthy article published in The Professional Counselor(TPC) each year.
 In 2013, TPC expanded the award to include two Outstanding Scholar Awards, one in each of two categories: concept/theory and quantitative or qualitative research.

-The winners are selected from articles published in 2013 in volume 3 of TPC.
-The editorial board committee examines the articles published each year and selects to wibased on the following criteria: scholarly style, innovative and inventive material, and relevance to the counseling profession.
+The winners are selected each year from the articles published in that year’s volume.
+The editorial board committee examines the articles published each year and selects winners based on the following criteria: scholarly style, innovative and inventive material, and relevance to the counseling profession.
 Authors do not need to apply for consideration.
-The winner of each award will receive $1,500 and a certificate of recognition.
-Winners will be announced in The National Certified Counselor, the official newsletter of NBCC.
+The winner of each award will receive a certificate of recognition and an honorarium.
+Winners will be announced in NBCC Visions, the official newsletter of NBCC.